BA (Hons)

 Skills

-All undergraduate programmes in the aim to equip you with the necessary skills to develop independent thought and confidence in your practice.
-These skills will also be of use in other career paths you may wish to follow.
-You'll develop the following transferable skills:
+The art undergraduate degrees at Goldsmiths give you the skills to develop independent thought and confidence in your practice.
+Many of these skills will also be transferable and of use in other career paths you may wish to follow.

 How to apply